 Grace Community Classical School

-The hope for GCCS is that it will extend the possibility of a great Christian education to more families by providing the culture and support of GCS in a more affordable way.
+GCCS extends the possibility of a great Christian classical education to more families and provides the culture and support of GCS.

 New students pay two one-time, non-refundable fees:

 - $75.00 which covers the online application process

 - $400.00 which covers FACTS/RenWeb, enrollment, and testing services

 The 2020-2021 tuition ranges from $5,000 – $6,800 (depending on ages and services – see FAQ) and is due on August 1st, but may be divided into ten equal monthly payments billed through FACTS/RenWeb.
 Grace Community Classical School does not offer tuition assistance.